-That was the terrible result of synod The Hague 1816, of which we told you a few chapters ago, when that synod allowed doctrinal freedom in the churches.
+That was the terrible result of the synod at The Hague in 1816, which we discussed a few chapters ago, when that synod allowed doctrinal freedom in the churches.

 Before that, ministers had to preach according to God's Word and the confessions.
 This is what they promised when they signed the form for ordination.
 But that form had been changed!
-The form now said that only where the confessions are in line with Scripture, did they need to follow the confessions.
+The form now said they need to follow the confessions only where they are in line with Scripture.
 That meant that ministers and professors could teach as they wished.
-So the confessions were sidelined whenever they thought they were not in agreement with Scripture.
+The confessions were sidelined whenever they thought they were not in agreement with Scripture.
 Everyone could decide for himself what was true in those confessions.
 Doctrinal freedom had entered the church!

-Now the professors at Groningen could freely teach their students the most abominable and Goddishonouring false doctrines, and nobody could do anything about it.
+Now the professors at Groningen could freely teach their students the most abominable and God-dishonouring false doctrines, and nobody could do anything about it.
 They did not even want to do anything about it because liberalism had free reign.